ayushsaini624/Airbnb-Price-Prediction/README.md

-# 🏡 Airbnb Price Prediction using Machine Learning
+# 🏡 Airbnb Price Prediction

 ## 📌 Overview
 This project predicts Airbnb listing prices using **machine learning models**.
 The aim is to help hosts and guests better understand pricing dynamics based on features like location, room type, reviews, and host behavior.